pagkly/Zed/Investopedia4/Carbon Credit Definition.md

 California has its own carbon credit program, which is reputed to be the world's fourth-largest.

-The Kyoto Protocol divided countries into industrialized and developing economies.
+[[The Kyoto Protocol]] divided countries into industrialized and developing economies.
 Industrialized countries, collectively called Annex 1, operated in their own emissions trading market.
-If a country emitted less than its target amount of [[hydrocarbons]](https://www.investopedia.com/terms/h/hydrocarbon.asp), it could sell its surplus credits to countries that did not achieve its Kyoto level goals, through an [[Emission Reduction Purchase Agreement]](https://www.investopedia.com/terms/e/erpa.asp) (ERPA).
+If a country emitted less than its target amount of [[hydrocarbons]](https://www.investopedia.com/terms/h/hydrocarbon.asp), it could sell its [[Surplus|surplus]] credits to countries that did not achieve its Kyoto level goals, through an [[Emission Reduction Purchase Agreement]](https://www.investopedia.com/terms/e/erpa.asp) (ERPA).

 The separate Clean Development Mechanism for developing countries issued carbon credits called a Certified Emission Reduction (CER).
 A developing nation could receive these credits for supporting sustainable development initiatives.
 The trading of CERs took place in a separate market.

-The first commitment period of the Kyoto Protocol ended in 2012.6 (The U.S. dropped out in 2001.)
+The first commitment period of [[The Kyoto Protocol|the Kyoto Protocol]] ended in 2012.6 (The U.S. dropped out in 2001.)

 ### The Paris Climate Agreement

-The Kyoto protocol was revised in 2012 in an agreement known as the Doha Amendment, which was ratified as of October 2020, with 147 member nations having "deposited their instrument of acceptance."7
+[[The Kyoto Protocol|The Kyoto protocol]] was revised in 2012 in an agreement known as the Doha Amendment, which was ratified as of October 2020, with 147 member nations having "deposited their instrument of acceptance."7

 In the meantime, more than 190 nations signed on to the [[Paris Agreement]](https://www.investopedia.com/terms/p/paris-agreementcop21.asp) of 2015, which also sets emission standards and allows for emissions trading.8 (The U.S. [[dropped out in 2017]](https://www.reuters.com/article/us-un-climate-usa-paris/u-s-submits-formal-notice-of-withdrawal-from-paris-climate-pact-idUSKBN1AK2FM).)